The sector’s interest calls for

 Over-indebtedness must be curbed and housing finance promoted

 The over-indebtedness of households is a growing concern.
 Improving Finns’ financial literacy at all levels of education is key to tackling excessive debt.
 For many years, FFI has been lobbying for a national strategy for financial literacy, and excellent progress was finally made during this parliamentary term.
 Under the lead of the Bank of Finland, the strategy was completed in January 2021 and now awaits practical implementation.
 The financial sector wants to take an active role in improving citizens’ financial skills.
 Another way to mitigate over-indebtedness is a positive credit register.
-Its preparation continues in 2021.

 This year, the Finnish government will be discussing a set of macroprudential proposals, which will affect mortgage legislation, for example.
 FFI takes a critical stance towards any measures that weaken banks’ lending capacity and the mobility of workforce.
 The proposed limit on the loan-to-income ratio should take first-time home buyers better into account.

 FFI has also issued joint comments on the macroprudential proposals with the largest Finnish employee associations.
 These include the Central Organisation of Finnish Trade Unions (SAK), the Confederation of Unions for Professional and Managerial Staff in Finland (Akava), and the Finnish Confederation of Professionals (STTK).
 A joint plea was made to the Finnish government to reassess the legislative proposals on housing loans with the new context of the coronavirus pandemic.
 A smoothly functioning housing market is one of the requirements for revitalised economic growth, as it enables people to relocate to areas where jobs are available.